 Accounting Policy

 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-Description of performance obligations are as follows :

-(i) Sale of Power - Generation (Thermal and Hydro): Regulated
+(i) Sale of Power - Generation (Thermal and Hydro) : Regulated

+Revenue from sale of power is recognised (net of cash discount) over time for each unit of electricity delivered.
 The Company as per the prevalent tariff regulations is required to recover its Annual Revenue Requirement ('ARR') comprising of expenditure on account of fuel cost, operations and maintenance expenses, financing costs, taxes and assured return on regulator approved equity with additional incentive for operational efficiencies.
 Accordingly, rate per unit is determined using input method based on the Company's efforts towards the satisfaction of a performance obligation to deliver power.

 As per tariff regulations, the Company determines ARR and any surplus/shortfall in recovery of the same is accounted as revenue.
-With corresponding adjustment to recoverable from customer (in case of shortfall ) or payable to customer (in case of surplus).
+With corresponding adjustment to recoverable from customer (in case of shortfall) or payable to customer (in case of surplus).

-(ii) Sale of Power - Generation: Non-regulated
+(ii) Sale of Power - Generation : Non-regulated

+Revenue from sale of power is recognised (net of cash discount, rebate, etc). when each unit of power is supplied as it best depicts the value to the customer and complete satisfaction of performance obligation.
 Variable Consideration forming part of the total transaction price including compensation on account of change in law is allocated and recognised when the terms of variable payment relate specifically to the Company's efforts to satisfy the performance obligation i.e. in the year of occurrence of event linked to variable consideration.

 The transaction price has been adjusted for significant financing component, if any and the adjustment is accounted as finance cost.
 The difference between the revenue recognised and amount invoiced has been presented as deferred revenue/unbilled revenue.

-(iv) Transmission of Power
+(iii) Transmission of Power

 Revenue from transmission of power is recognised net of cash discount over time for transmission of electricity.
 The Company as per the prevalent tariff regulations is required to recover its Annual Revenue Requirement ('ARR') comprising of expenditure on account of operations and maintenance expenses, financing costs, taxes and assured return on regulator approved equity with additional incentive for operational efficiencies.
+Input method is used to recognize revenue based on the Company's efforts or inputs to the satisfaction of a performance obligation to deliver power.

 As per tariff regulations, the Company determines ARR and any surplus/shortfall in recovery of the same is accounted as revenue.

-(v) Sale of Power - Distribution
+(iv) Sale of Power - Distribution

 Revenue from sale of power is recognised net of cash discount over time for each unit of electricity delivered at the pre determined rate as per tariff order.

-(vi) Rendering of Services
+(v) Rendering of Services

 Revenue from a contract to provide services is recognised over time based on :